Kanchanop6509650229/ticket-customer-service/SECURITY_BYPASS.md

 ## How It Works

+Our solution works at multiple levels to ensure complete bypass of authentication:

-1. The `SecurityConfig` class has been modified to allow public access to most API endpoints
+1. **Web Security Level**: The `SecurityConfig` class has been modified to allow all requests without authentication.

+2. **Authentication Filter**: The `MockAuthenticationFilter` automatically authenticates all requests with a mock user that has all roles (USER, ADMIN, ORGANIZER).

-2. The `MethodSecurityConfig` class provides an `AuthorizationManager` bean that always returns `true`, effectively bypassing all `@PreAuthorize` annotations
+3. **Method Security Level**: The `MethodSecurityConfig` class disables method-level security checks, effectively bypassing all `@PreAuthorize` annotations in the controllers.

 ## Security Considerations

 This configuration is intended for development and testing purposes only.
 In a production environment, you should:

 1. Implement proper user authentication
-2. Remove the `MethodSecurityConfig` class
+2. Remove the `MockAuthenticationFilter` and `MethodSecurityConfig` classes
 3. Restore the original security configuration in `SecurityConfig.java`

 ## Usage Example